 We were lucky as there were only a few puddles under the bridge and we were able to pass straight through.
 The detour will add over 1/2 kilometer to your day, if you need to take it.

-And here is Norm, Rich and Nadine, posing for me at the turn-off.
+And here is Norm, Rich and Nadine, posing for me at the turn-off, where I turned off my GPS at 22.7 kilometers into the day.
 The private Albergue Casa Saso is only a few meters off-Camino from here.

 There is one other accommodation in El Chinarral Urbanizatión area, the very expensive Casa Rural, the Finca Europa.
 You would have to take the first paved road left, after the river crossing, after about 1/2 kilometer and follow the road for about another kilometer to find it.